valette/ACVD/Readme.md

 	make

 the executables (ACVD, ACVDQ, AnisotropicRemeshingQ and others should be found under the "bin" subdirectory)

-### Note for window$ users ###
-if you get this compilation error :
-	fatal error LNK1104: cannot open file '..\bin\Debug\vtkSurface.lib' you can fix it by unselecting 'build_shared_libs' with the cmake UI

 ### Options ###
 execute ACVD and ACVDQ without arguments to see the available options.